Green Key Values

 EXPLICITLY EQUAL RIGHTS FOR ALL

 Everyone is entitled to all the rights and freedoms of our society, without distinction of any kind, such as race, color, gender, language, religion, political or other opinion, national or social origin, property, birth or other status, or sexual orientation.
+This includes rights to equal opportunity in employment, housing, education, and healthcare as well as a right to live free of systemic discrimination and harassment from the state and private sector.

-Equal opportunity to adopt should be enjoyed by all adults, regardless of gender, race, ethnicity, age, home background, national origin, class, disability, or other difference.
+Equal opportunity to adopt should be enjoyed by all adults, regardless of gender, sex, ability, race, ethnicity, age, home background, national origin, class, disability, or other difference.
 While social measures should be taken to ensure fitness of the adoption candidate, oversight and enforcement should be provided for.

 HUMAN RIGHTS AND DIGNITY